-Requirements fo participation Examination form / duration (required for the award of credits) \circ Module coordinator 150 ECTS Exposé with presentation during the seminar Seminar Exercise Prorector for Academic Affairs
+Requirements for participation Examination form / duration (required for the award of credits) 0 Module coordinator 150 ECTS Cross-module with , Seminar Exercise Prorector for Academic Affairs

 At the end of the 5th semester, the students propose the subject, academic advisor and topic of their bachelor thesis.
 The research project, i.e. topic, is defined more clearly in a counselling process with the academic advisor.
 The seminar 'Tools and methods to prepare a major academic paper' repeats and enlarges on the knowledge and skills acquired in the field of academic work in semesters 1 to 5.